BlueOnionLabs/api-interview-question-spacex/README.md

 *Bonus points*:
 - Tests.
 Feel free to test what you think needs testing, and make a note of what you think doesn't need any testing (and why!)

+### How to Submit

+1. Run through it one last time to make sure it works!
+2. Push up to your forked repo one last time (or save your working directory to a 'zip')
+3. Reach out to us with your solution

+### Questions

+If you have any questions at all during the challenge do not hesitate to reach out!
+Whether it be a question about the requirements, submitting, anything, just send us a note!